Ryan Michael Madson

 "Mad Dog" Ryan Madson lived up to his name on July 25, 2006, when, pitching for the Philadelphia Phillies, he threw four wild pitches in the 3rd inning against the Arizona Diamondbacks, tying the record for most wild pitches in an inning.
 Previously in his major league career, he has thrown a wild pitch about once every ten innings.

-Madson, a 6' 6" player who nevertheless supposedly weighs only 180 pounds when he made his major league debut, spent the first 14 years of his professional career in the Philadelphia Phillies organization after being drafted in the 9th round in 1998.
+Madson, a 6' 6" player who nevertheless supposedly weighed only 180 pounds when he made his major league debut, spent the first 14 years of his professional career in the Philadelphia Phillies organization after being drafted in the 9th round in 1998.
 He moved from Martinsville in the Appalachian League in 1998 to Batavia in Single A in 1999 (where he threw 10 wild pitches in 87 innings), to Piedmont in Single A in 2000, to Clearwater in Single A in 2001, to Reading in Double A in 2002, to Scranton/Wilkes-Barre in Triple A in 2003 when he was 23 years old.

 He appeared in one game in the majors at age 23 in 2003.
 The next year, 2004, he had a regular job with the Phillies and was quite successful.
 At the age of 24, he appeared in 52 games, with a 9-3 record and an ERA of 2.34 almost exclusively as a reliever.